25 Types Of Pesto To Try Before You Die

 The argument for there only being one true pesto

-Just like Coca-Cola vs. Pepsi, people tend to pick their side and stick to it.
+Like Coca-Cola vs. Pepsi, people tend to pick their side and stick to it.
 For Roberto Panizza, President of the Pesto World Championship, there will only ever be one pesto recipe, the one we all know as Pesto Genovese.
 Others argue that the number of different pestos is limited only by one's imagination.

 The argument for embracing different types of pesto

-We believe it's perfectly acceptable to take the classic recipe as inspiration rather than the rule and experiment with making all types of pesto.
-After all, what passionate cook isn’t interested in playing with ingredients to produce new dishes that introduce diners to intriguing twists?
+We think it's perfectly acceptable to take the classic recipe as inspiration rather than the rule and experiment with making all types of pesto.
+After all, what passionate cook isn't interested in playing with ingredients to produce new dishes that introduce diners to intriguing twists?
 And anyway, pesto is essentially a modern version of the Roman sauce, moretum, so what's the difference?

-#1: Pesto alla Genovese
+#1: Pesto Genovese

 #2: Pesto Rosso